-PMI launches “Inclusive Future” initiative to explore and measure inclusion in 2021—furthering the company’s commitment to equality08 Mar 2021 · 4 min read
+PMI launches the diversity and inclusion initiative “Inclusive Future” to measure inclusion in 2021 and further the company’s commitment to equality08 Mar 2021 · 4 min read

 To mark International Women’s Day, PMI has announced the launch of a one-year inclusion initiative to strengthen our commitment to equality.

 “Inclusive Future” will explore best practices and established thought leadership to advance the discourse surrounding inclusivity in business and civil society.

 These insights will enable us to devise effective and timely ways to promote inclusive cultures.

 Our new initiative follows a year in which inclusion and diversity efforts moved center stage amid the COVID-19 pandemic, and the absence of a single authoritative approach to effectively measure inclusion in business has become even more apparent.

 PMI recognizes that fostering a diverse and inclusive workplace is an essential driver of the creativity and innovation needed to achieve our vision of a smoke-free future and contribute to a fairer, more equitable world.

 Furthering inclusion inside PMI and beyond our walls

 “Measuring diversity is the easy part,” says Silke Muenster, PMI’s Chief Diversity Officer.
 “Measuring and understanding inclusivity is far more complex, as we discovered through trialing inclusivity measurement efforts at PMI.